kai-done/42Core/Milestone 1/printf/README.md

    %%; percentage
    it just write out the % sign when %% is used

+   %s: string
+   it writes out the string of the given input when called, used putstr for the code

+   %d & %i: digit and integer
+   it writes out the numbers given, and both uses putnbr to have the output written out, since it's in base 10

+   %c: character
+   it writes out the character using putchar

+   %u: unsigned decimal
+   it writes out the same as %i & %d, except that since it's unsigned, it's always positive, so it doesn't need to have the negative checker

+   %x & %X: base 16 lower and upper case it writes out the number it receives and change it into base 16 and writes out what is given

+   %p: pointer
+   it writes out the address of the memory stored in the pointer, and using %x to write out the address

 Resources: listing classic references related to the topic (documen- tation, articles, tutorials, etc.), as well as a description of how AI was used — specifying for which tasks and which parts of the projectoh